Marcel Raymond Collection - UMA Library Portal

 Marcel Raymond Collection

 The Marcel Raymond Collection is comprised of French-language media and cultural materials donated by Raymond and his family in 2010.
-This collection resides not only in the UMA Katz Library, but also in Maine school libraries, promoting awareness and study of French language and culture throughout the state.
+This collection resides not only in the UMA Katz Library but also in Maine school libraries, promoting awareness and study of the French language and culture throughout the state.
 Additional donations from the Raymond family have endowed in perpetuity the Marcel Raymond Scholarship for the Study of French at UMA.